-- The Pharmacy College Admission Test (PCAT) should be taken in the summer or fall of the year prior to admission.
+- If choosing to take the optional Pharmacy College Admission Test (PCAT) it is ideal to take the exam in the summer or fall of the year prior to admission.

 - The University of Houston does not offer a Bachelor of Pharmacy degree.

-- All Letters of Reference must be from individuals residing in the U.S.
+- All Letters of Reference submitted through PharmCAS must be from individuals residing in the U.S.

 - Volunteer/Community Service work is required to be completed in the U.S.

-- If invited, applicants must attend an in-person, face to face interview at the UH College of Pharmacy in Houston, TX in order to be considered for acceptance.
+- If invited, applicants must attend either an in-person interview that occurs in the Health 2 building in Houston, Texas, or virtually through Zoom technology in order to be considered for acceptance.